-John Bratt recently discussed on the Baltimore Injury Lawyer Blog a trial that he had where the jury awarded all of the Plaintiff’s medical bills but awarded nothing for the client’s pain and suffering.
+The Baltimore Injury Lawyer Blog talks about a trial where the jury awarded all of the Plaintiff’s medical bills but awarded nothing for the client’s pain and suffering.

 This was not the type of case we would appeal anyway because while our lawyers were not thrilled with the verdict, the client was extremely happy with the result being more than 8 times the offer.

-I think the same logic would be applied to pain and suffering damages in the claim John wrote about in his Baltimore Injury Lawyer Blog post.
+I think the same logic would be applied to pain and suffering damages post the Baltimore Injury Lawyer Blog post.